mibur1/psy111/book/statistics/8_Polynomial_Reg/1_Polynomial_Reg.md

 ### Second order polynomial model

 To improve model fit, lets inlcude a second order polynomials.
-The procedure is the same as before, except we now use `degree=2` in our `PolynomialFeatures` class:
+The procedure is the same as before, except we now use `degree=2` for our features:

 ```{code-cell}
 # Transform study_time